Washtenaw County Outdoor Warning Siren System

 (Click on map to enlarge image)

-Coordination with the Emergency Alert System - Except for routine siren tests, official Emergency Alert System messages will be generated by the Emergency Management Division, National Weather Service, or other authorized state or federal agency, and disseminated to the electronic media each time the sirens are activated.
+Coordination with the Emergency Alert System - Except for routine siren tests, official Emergency Alert System messages will be generated by the Emergency Services Division, National Weather Service, or other authorized state or federal agency, and disseminated to the electronic media each time the sirens are activated (see Recommended Public Response).

-Scheduled Testing All Washtenaw County operated sirens will be tested at 12:00 Noon on the first Saturday of every month from March through October.
-If severe weather is possible on the afternoon of a test, it may be delayed until the following month.
+Routine Testing – All Washtenaw County operated sirens will be tested at 12:00 Noon on the first Saturday of every month from March through October.
+If severe weather is possible on the afternoon of a test, it will be delayed until the following month.